Marbo87/Human-Activity-Recognition-Using-Smartphones/Code book.md

 ### Row data:
 180 = 6 activities x 30 subjects.
-Activities are labeled with a string, while subjects are numbered from 1 to 30.
+Activities are labeled with a string: walking, walkingupstairs, walkingdownstairs, sitting, standing or laying Subjects are numbered from 1 to 30.

 ### Column data:
 The 79 variables are labeled as follows: